cjuhasz64/card-db-frontend/README.md

   Planning give public access to only reading cards page.
 Auth will be required to read any other data and use CUD functionality

   Known Bugs:
   - You can create a card, then change the game linked to said cards set within the set table.
-Creating a card with a set that should exist
+Creating a card with a set that should exist.
+This is the same for the team.
+    + Inform the user that theyre changing one of the two, they are linked together via a card, therefor resulting in the others game also being changed